Subscribe to get access

 So therefore to stay focused on ensuring it adoption in 2021, and phased in by 2023.

-In addition to the usual country delegates, industry and environmental observers, PPR 6 also heard from the voices of representatives of indigenous Arctic communities who would be most directly affected by a spill of HFO, and by any increases in costs as a result of a HFO ban.
+In addition to the usual country delegates, industry and environmental observers is the world!
+In conclusion, PPR 6 also heard from the voices of representatives of indigenous Arctic communities.
+All who moreover would be most directly affected by a spill of HFO.
+Finally and as well as by any increases in costs as a result of a HFO ban.